The Visitor (Mick Fleetwood album): Release

-largely performed by the Ghanaians are far and away the most successful on the LP."
+RCA International hosted an audio-visual presentation of The Visitor at the Trianon Place in Versailles, France, after which they held a press conference, cocktails, and a dinner.
+Attendees included members of RCA's European subsidiaries and licensees, music writers, and radio personnel.

 A film crew was present at Ghana Film Studios to document the recording sessions.
-There were tentative plans in September 1981 to release a special on PBS using footage captured by the film crew; a documentary on The Visitor produced by the BBC was ultimately aired on MTV the following month.
+There were tentative plans in September 1981 to release a special on PBS using footage captured by the film crew; a documentary on The Visitor, produced by the BBC, was ultimately aired on MTV the following month.
 A CED videodisc was later issued by RCA containing various visual footage from the recording sessions.
 High Fidelity magazine reported that the videodisc possessed some synchronisation errors with the audio and visuals.

 In a 1987 interview, Fleetwood reflected on The Visitor with the Honolulu Star-Bulletin, saying that he was "very proud" of the album.
 He also said that he no longer owned a copy of The Visitor since he gave all of his away.